Xiphos: History

 The period between the Classical and Iron Ages is often referred to as a "dark age", but it featured important developments and innovations in metal casting, alloy construction, and procurement as widespread use of metallurgy slowly spread out of Iberia.

 The xiphos sometimes has a midrib, and is diamond or lenticular in cross-section.
 It was a rather light weapon, with a weight around 450–900 g.
 It was generally hung from a baldric under the left arm.
 The xiphos was generally used only when the spear was broken, taken by the enemy, or discarded for close combat.
 Very few xiphe are known to have survived.

 The xiphoss leaf-shaped design lent itself to both cutting and thrusting.
 The origin of the design goes back to the Bronze Age; the blade of the xiphos looks almost identical to the blade of the Mycenaean Naue II sword, which itself transitioned from having a blade of bronze into a blade of iron during the Archaic period.
 It is likely that the xiphos is the natural evolution of the iron version of the Naue II but with a more sophisticated handle design.

 The leaf-shaped short swords were not limited to Greece, as mentioned, but can be found throughout Europe in the late Bronze Age under various names.

 The early Celtic La Tène short sword, contemporary with the xiphos, had a virtually identical blade design as the xiphos.

-Bronze sword myth

-Contrary to popular belief, no example of a xiphos made from bronze has ever been found.
-The several whole or partial xiphe blades found in places such as Olympia, Macedonia and Southern Italy were all made exclusively from iron.
-Furthermore xiphos swords only began to appear centuries after typical Bronze Age weapons — such as the Naue II — had transitioned from bronze to iron.
-In reality the Bronze Age sword during the Bronze Age was a completely different weapon, and xiphe were not developed until after the end of the Bronze Age circa 1200 BCE.
-Researchers think the misidentification of Bronze Age ornaments has created the modern-day myth that the xiphe were ever cast in bronze.